fluoretto/milena/README.md

 $ cp docker-compose.dev.yml docker-compose.override.yml
 ```

 Add the required secrets into `./secrets` directory.
+Detailed instructions for this step is available [here](./secrets).

 Run `yarn` to install dependencies.